mkanz/cs404/lab04/ReadMe.txt

   At first we drew different faces like smiling face, frowning face and a neutral face on the LED matrix.
 The code for this is in "LEDmatrix_faces.js".
   Later, we wrote the letter 'K' on the LEDmatrix .The code is in the file "LEDmatrix_K.js"

   Also, a button is used to print a smiling face on the LED matrix whenever it is pressed.
 The code for this is in "LEDbutton_smile.js".

+ Two buttons are used, one for printing the entire sequence, and the other for fading up and down, in 'LEDmatrix_2buttons.js'.
+The two buttons don't work independent of one another, since one function is run at a time.

  LED matrices can be used for displaying signs or symbols and even to display text messages.
 We aim to iincorporate our etch-a-sketch program to the LEDmatrix, in the coming lab sessions.